 - Your contact details

-Talk about the service/product details and any challenges and how you can address them.
+Talk about the service/product details.
+Present any challenges the client may face while they conduct their operations and how you can help address them with your offerings.

 The executive summary outlines why you are sending this proposal and why your solution is best for your prospective client.

 Be specific in this section.
-Address the needs of the individual client and be specific.
+Address the needs of the individual client.
 Outline the benefits of your company’s services and products and how they will solve the client’s problems.

 You want to show that you bring something unique to the table.
 Show why this business should pick your proposal instead of the others they have received.

-Pricing projects is not always fun but essential to a successful business proposal.
+Pricing projects is essential to a successful business proposal.
 You must explore your pricing strategy and understand what you will charge for goods or services.

-You need to propose a budget and price that is attractive to prospective clients but is appropriate for your bottom line.
+Propose a price that’s attractive to prospective clients but is appropriate for your bottom line.

 This section is adaptable to your business’s needs.
 The sale of goods or services requires different pricing terms.
 A customizable business proposal template allows you to create a document that fits your needs.